 After suffering serious injuries or losing a loved one to a drowsy driver, you and your family probably incurred significant financial losses from medical costs, lost income and other damages.
 You may receive compensation through a civil action, but it may be a challenge to prove that the other driver shouldn’t have been driving due to a lack of sleep.

 You have the right to have a knowledgeable attorney at your side to advocate for you.
-He or she understands what evidence you need in order to help make your claim a successful one.
+The attorneys at Johnstone & Gabhart understand what evidence you need in order to help make your claim a successful one.
+Contact us for a free initial consultation today.